 Page speed, SEO and your customers

-In July 2021 I attended a number of SEO presentations which had been organised by Brighton SEO.
-One particular point I want to focus on here was raised during a very interesting presentation by Tom Wells, speaking on behalf of Searchmetrics.
+I recently attended a number of keynote SEO presentations which had been organised by Brighton SEO.
+Key to what I want to cover here is what was raised during a very interesting presentation by Tom Wells, speaking on behalf of Searchmetrics.

-Poor experience is not whether the colours of one site are nicer or more vivid than the next, but based on criteria such as how long the page takes to load, and how stable the page is during the display process.
+Google measures user experience against a concept called Core Web Vitals, which assesses user experience against a number of factors.
+Good or bad user experience is not based on whether the colours of one site are nicer or more vivid than the next, but based on criteria such as how long the page takes to load, and how stable the page is during the display process.